 What is the human subjects training requirement?

 - The University of Oregon's human subjects training requirement is to provide research personnel with the necessary knowledge and understanding of the underlying ethical principles of human subjects research.
 In order to meet this basic training requirement, the University of Oregon uses the online Collaborative Institutional Training Initiative (CITI) training.
-CITI is a web-based training product that was designed by, and is updated and maintained by a number of nationally known IRB professionals and is housed at the University of Miami.
+CITI is a web-based training product that was designed by, and is updated and maintained by a number of nationally known IRB professionals and is a program of the Biomedical Research Alliance of New York (BRANY).

 Who is required to have human subjects training?